jina-ai/examples/fashion-example-query/README.md

 d.tags.update({'label': get_mapped_label(label_int)})
 ```

-This is where you could tweak the code if you would like to see only one category.
+This is where you tweak the code if you would like to see only one category.
 For example if you would like to see only pullovers, you could do this:

 ```python
 def query_generator(num_doc: int, target: dict):